 Now that winter is approaching, we must think about helping our trees transition into winter.
 This is also called overwintering.

 Citrus trees are fairly easy to prepare for winter.
-For those in the Mid-West and on the East Coast, you may want to bring your trees inside to protect them from frost.
+For those in the Mid-West and on the East Coast, you should bring your trees inside to protect them from frost.
 For those who live on the west coast, a light frost cover will do if it gets close to freezing at night.

 Here are some tips if you plan to bring your trees inside for the winter: